zhenkyle/emacs_journal/content/install-emacs-stable-on-chromeos.md

 The first thing I tried is install Emacs 26.3 via flatpak, although I can get emcas26 up and runinng, I can't do any useful thing with it, the `m-x term` is a shell inside flatpak container, which is not I want.
 I think install Emcas in container is the wrong way.
 So what I have to do is to install it as a normal application.

-I spend some time searching for prebuilt stable Emacs (26.3) on Debian oldstable (stretch) on EmacsWiki and Debian sites without lucky, so that means I have to build my Emacs 26.3 myself.
+I spend some time searching for prebuilt Emacs stable (26.3) packages for Debian stretch (oldstable) on EmacsWiki and Debian sites without lucky, so that means I have to build my Emacs 26.3 myself.
 There are 3 ways to do this, orderd by recommendations priority.

 1. use Debian backport method if the version of software required is in newer version of Debian Debian Wiki says this way won't mess up with your package system.